 Explore on your own

 You can visit the beautiful castle and the museum without a guide.
 Once you enter through the main gate and have paid the entrance fee, you can explore all the available rooms.
-The large courtyard is also a nice place for a small picnic with a lunch basket.
+A large courtyard is also a nice place for a small picnic with a lunch basket.
 Or simply get a bite to eat in the small restaurant at the main entrance.
 Although you can walk around as you wish, they have marked a route through the castle with red arrows on the floor.
-Among the most beautiful rooms are the Knights’ Hall with its old frescoes and the castle chapel with its delicate Baroque décor.
+Among the most beautiful rooms is the Knights’ Hall with its old frescoes and the castle chapel with its delicate Baroque décor.
 For a great view of Stadtschlaining and the surrounding area head up the tower.

 Stadtschlaining (Schlaining town)

 Around the castle, the settlement which later was named Stadtschlaining (in Hungarian: Városszalónak) grew up.
 The town, which began with the construction of the walls and the three gates, was not exceptionally large but ambitious.
 Slowly merchants and craftsmen settled down in the town.
 In 1663 about 100 families were living in and around the town.
 Today Stadtschlaining has almost 2000 inhabitants and is located in the middle of Burgenland, Austria’s easternmost and newest state.
 This part of Austria belonged to Hungary until 1921.
 Many of the town’s historic buildings are well-preserved and a stroll around is well worth the time.
-Around the small square in the middle of the small town you find a couple of restaurants and cafes.
+Around the small square in the middle of the small town, you find a couple of restaurants and cafes.
 If you want to stay overnight, aim for Hotel Burg Schlaining just around the corner.